*** From the acclaimed author of The Flight of Cornelia Blackwood ***

 As the two stories interweave, the devastating truth long kept hidden must emerge, and both Maggie and Jonathan are forced to come to terms with the consequences of the shocking and tragic events of over forty years ago.

-'Passionate, intriguing and beautifully written ... deserves to stand on the shelf next to Maggie O'Farrell's books.
-A powerful and talented new voice' Rachel Hore, bestselling author of A Gathering Storm
+'Passionate, intriguing and beautifully written... deserves to stand on the shelf next to Maggie O'Farrell's books.
+A powerful and talented new voice' Rachel Hore, bestselling author of The Love Child

 'If you love Maggie O'Farrell, you will love this' Veronica Henry, bestselling author of The Long Weekend